-In October 2014 Eric Costello joined the Baltimore City Council representing Baltimore's most diverse district - the 11th District, winning subsequent election in 2016 and 2020.
-The 11th District includes 24 unique neighborhoods in Central West Baltimore, the Downtown Central Business District, Midtown, the South Baltimore Peninsula.
-It is also home to Camden Yards, City Hall, Fort McHenry, the Inner Harbor, Lexington Market, Mercy Hospital, MICA, Port Covington, the University of Baltimore and University of Maryland Baltimore.
+In October 2014 Eric T. Costello joined the Baltimore City Council representing Baltimore's most diverse district - the 11th District, winning subsequent election in 2016 and 2020.
+The 11th District includes 24 unique neighborhoods in Central West Baltimore, the Downtown Central Business District, Downtown Westside, Midtown, and the South Baltimore Peninsula.
+It is also home to Camden Yards, City Hall, Fort McHenry, the Inner Harbor, Lexington Market, Mercy Hospital, MICA, Port Covington, State Center, University of Baltimore, University of Maryland Baltimore, and University of Maryland Medical Center (Downtown & Midtown Campuses).
 As a member of the City Council, Eric works tirelessly on behalf of our residents and local businesses.
-He continues to use his U.S..
-Government Accountability Office (GAO) experience to ensure Baltimore City taxpayer dollars are expended as effectively and equitably as possible.
+He continues to use his U.S. Government Accountability Office (GAO) experience to ensure Baltimore City taxpayer dollars are expended as effectively and equitably as possible.
 Councilman Costello chairs the Committee on Ways & Means as well as the Biennial Audits Oversight Commission and is the City Council’s representative to the Planning Commission.

 Service in Baltimore civic and non-profit organizations:

-- Board Member, South Baltimore Gateway Community Impact District Management Authority: 2016 - current
+- Board Member, South Baltimore Gateway Partnership: 2016 - current

 - Board Member, Downtown Partnership of Baltimore: 2014 - current

 - Board Member, Midtown Community Benefits District: 2014 – current

 - Board Member, Maryland Science Center Board of Trustees: 2017 - present

 - Board Member, St Mary’s Spiritual Center and Historic Site on Paca St Board of Trustees: 2017 – present

 Career prior to joining the Baltimore City Council